krgross/bma590-course-notes/docs/02-LikelihoodConfideceRegions.md

 rm(list = ls())
 ```
 Thus, the 95\% CI for $\lambda$ is $(0.607, 0.803)$.

+There are two important caveats about the CIs constructed from the likelihood function in this way.
+First, the coverage is asymptotic, which means that the actual coverage is only guaranteed to match the nominal coverage (e.g., the 95% value) in the limit as the volume of data grows large.
+As Bolker (p.\ 194) notes, though, analysts use these asymptotic CIs "very freely".
+Secondly, the CI is only valid if the MLE lies in the interior of its range of allowable values.
+(In other words, the CI isn't valid if the MLE lies at the edge of the parameter's allowable values.)
+We'll have to worry about this most when constructing likelihood-based CIs for variances.
+To foreshadow, in mixed models we sometimes encounter a variance whose MLE is 0 --- its smallest allowable value.
+In those case, we'll have to modify the method detailed here to get a valid CI.

 ## Confidence regions, profile likelihoods, and associated univariate intervals{#two-param-mle}